7Cedars/project0-certify-doc/README.md

-This is the repository for certify.doc.
-It is a dapp that provides a single utility.
-It allows users to vouch for the authenticity of offline documents.
+Certify.doc provides a single utility: It allows users to vouch for the authenticity of offline documents.

+WARNING: this is a test app that has been deployed to the Goerli test network only.
+It is not meant for any real world use.
+It may (and probably will) break at any time.

+The app wad build with two aims
+- as personal practice project: giving some basic experience with solidity, web3modal, reactjs and next.js.
+- as a practical example of how to build dapps that are usable to users without web3 wallet.

+## Basic Functionality
-It records certificates of authenticity on the blockchain.
+Certify.doc records certificates of authenticity on the blockchain.
 These certifiactes  relate two ethereum addresses (an issuer and recipient address) to the hash of a digital offline document.
 They are somewhat similar to non-fungible tokens (NFTs).
 But in contrast to NFTs
 - These records cannot be traded or exchanged.
 They can only be revoked.
 - These records can be accessed by uploading the original document.
 No ethereum wallet required.